Projects

 We camp for the week at NoSeeEm Meadows, which is on the ridgeline above and north of the Lochsa Historic Station on US 12.
 Our crew of 20 or fewer workers camps in a Saddle at the edge of meadows on both sides of the ridge.
 It’s not unusual to have a moose wander through camp after we’ve gone to bed.
 We have a 12x20 kitchen tent that produces great food, and no one ever goes hungry.
 The evening campfire starts with a review of the day, followed by a typical campfire experience, music (bring your instruments) and tall tales.
 Breakfast at 0630, morning briefing at 0715, out of camp by 0730.
 The primitive road crosses the trail at intervals, so we break into 4 to 6 person teams to hike the many pieces of trail.
 We cut the brush that slaps you in the face, cut small logs (but no chainsaws), clean water-bars and note the location of major problems.

 Your week will cost your travel expenses and personal gear.
-Our week is organized by the Idaho Chapter of the Lewis and Clark Trail Heritage Foundation, so insurance requires that you must be a member ($25 + some options).
+Our week is organized by the Idaho Chapter of the Lewis and Clark Trail Alliance, so insurance requires that you must be a member ($25 + some options).
 Funding for food and group expenses is from grants.
 We have a lead cook, but there aren’t any camp lizards, so everyone is expected to help with camp chores.

 You will need a good tent, mattress pad and sleeping bag for the often-cool nights and hard ground.
 We suggest you drive SUVs or empty pickups with heavy duty tires as we need help hauling in and out the kitchen gear and food.
 No RVs because the final 5 miles of road takes an hour to drive and it would “eat” them.
 Mountain weather is variable and a bright sunny morning with “T” shirt temperatures often leads to an afternoon thunderstorm with rain and hail.